Introduction to Fundamentals of Sensor Technology

 Integration of AI and IoT

 The integration of Artificial Intelligence (AI) and the Internet of Things (IoT) presents exciting opportunities for sensor technology.
-By 2030, advancements in AI-driven sensor networks will enable real-time data collection and analysis across various sectors, including healthcare, environmental monitoring, and consumer electronics.
+By 2030, advancements in AI-driven sensor networks will enable real-time data collection and analysis across various sectors, including healthcare, environmental monitoring, and consumer electronic.
 This integration is poised to enhance automation, efficiency, and safety, ultimately transforming industries and improving quality of life.

 Future Research Directions